normanaspx/normanaspx/README.md

 Hi!
-My name is Norman, and I'm a Android Software Engineer and MSc Student in Data Science.
+My name is Norman, and I'm a Android Software Engineer and Master's Degree Student in Data Science.

 ### My 2021 stack 👨‍💻:
 - 📱 Kotlin for Mobile development